Our Team

 PhD Candidate

-Jenna is a first-year doctoral candidate in the social psychology program at NYU.
+Jenna is a second-year doctoral candidate in the social psychology program at NYU.
 She received her B.S. in human development (Department of Psychology) from Cornell University.
 Jenna is interested in how we generate inferences about others’ intentions by observing their behavior, and how these inferences are biased by our motivations, expectations, social relationships, and obligations.
 She is interested in how these inferences translate to judgment and action in domains including law, social justice, decision theory, and organizational behavior.
 In her spare time, you might find Jenna figure skating at an ice rink, watching stand-up at a comedy club, or searching for the best cannoli in NYC.

 Jenna Landy